 There’s one argument for the use of tanning beds — they help your body produce vitamin D. “However, this is the most dangerous way to get vitamin D,” Chen says.
 “It is much safer to take vitamin supplements by mouth.”

-Even if you’ve been using tanning beds for years, you may head off skin cancer and help your skin by stopping now.
+Even if you’ve been using tanning salons for years, you may head off skin cancer and help your skin by stopping now.
 “It is the cumulative amount of UV exposure that is harmful, so it is better to stop later than never,” says Chen.

 Your doctor should examine your skin for any signs of skin cancer as part of routine check-ups.
 However, if you have a strong family history of melanoma, past history of skin cancer, a history of blistering sunburns or use tanning beds, you may need to have skin cancer checks more frequently.